derricknguyen12/cse150a_project/README.md

 ![fitting_graph](https://github.com/user-attachments/assets/e97c55c3-8d2e-4d0e-95fd-6e3fee553787)

 We also created a fitting graph for our model to test whether it was overfititng or underfitting to our data.
-From our fitting graph, we can see that the testing and training accuracies are very close to each other no amtter the number of training samples.
+From our fitting graph, we can see that the testing and training accuracies are very close to each other no matter the number of training samples.
 Since the accuracies are almost identical, this means that our model does not have signs of overfitting or underfitting and generalizes well to our data.
 These results make sense given the nature of a naive bayes model.
 Since the model assumes conditional independance for all features given the class label, this simplifies the model and reduces the risk of overfitting as it doesn't learn any complex relationships.
-The probabalistic process of this mdoel also makes it more robust to noise as it's learning the likelihood of the data instead of specific patterns.
+The probabalistic process of this model also makes it more robust to noise as it's learning the likelihood of the data instead of specific patterns.

 ### Be sure to interpret your results!
 If you obtain a poor performance, compare it to some baseline easy task (i.e. random guessing, etc.) so you can have an estimate as to where your model performance is at.
 Propose various points of improvement for your model, and be thorough!
 Do not just say "we could use more data", or "I'll be sure to use reinforcement learning for the next milestone so we can better model our objective."
 Carefully work through your data preprocessing, your training steps, and point out any simplifications that may have impacted model performance, or perhaps any potential errors or biases in the dataset.
 You are not required to implement these points of improvement unless it is clear that your original model is significantly lacking in detail or effort.